actualbudget/docs/docs/contributing/writing-docs.md

 </details>

-We generate our website using the [Docusaurus](https://docusaurus.io/) system, and our documentation is written in Markdown (+ some Docosaurus specifics).
+We generate our website using the [Docusaurus](https://docusaurus.io/) system, and our documentation is written in Markdown (+ some Docusaurus specifics).

 If you want to contribute, you need to know about the following to items: